 Now listed as one of the Top 10 Shark Infested Beaches in the World (according to The Discovery Channel as well as the International Shark Attack File), you’ll find many signs along the water’s edge warning about the dangers of swimming.

 “Do you swim on the beach?” he asks.
-I tell him I don’t go far and ask if it’s as bad as people say.
+I tell him I don’t go far, and ask if it’s as bad as people say.

 He assures me that it is.
 He explains that sharks never used be a problem in Recife, but he believes the building of a nearby port has caused them to come closer to shore.
 This sticks in my head, and I make a mental note to look into this claim…

 A major port on the Atlantic Ocean, its name is derived from the coral reefs that are dotted along the shores.
-While primarily known as an industrial zone in the region, tourism is growing here, and becoming a viable industry in its own rite.
+While primarily known as an industrial zone in the region, tourism is growing here, and rapidly becoming a viable industry in its own rite.

 Other than shark attacks, the city may be best known for Carnival, which boasts a more authentic experience than you’ll find in Rio de Janiero.
 Millions of people flood the streets each February to partake in the sites and sounds of the Carnival spirit.

 Couple that with year-round tropical climate, dozens of historic churches, large outdoor markets and the nearby town of Olinda (a UNESCO World Heritage Site since 1982), and it’s no wonder the city of Recife is becoming a more popular tourist destination.

 Prior to 1992, there were virtually no reports of shark attacks along the 12.5-mile coastline of Recife.
 But between June 1992 and September 2006 there were 47 shark attacks resulting in 17 deaths.

-A third possible incident involved 14 year-old Gabriel Alves dos Santos, who went missing while swimming off the coast of Boa Viagem.
-His body washed on shore several days later, having sustained multiple bite marks, but it’s unknown whether his death was directly related to a shark attack.
+A third possible incident involved 14-year-old Gabriel Alves dos Santos, who went missing while swimming just off the coast of Boa Viagem.
+His body washed up on shore several days later, having sustained multiple bite marks.
+But it’s still unknown whether his death was directly related to a shark attack.